randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

                    // Performs no move if entity is already in this
                    // archetype.

-arch.MoveNoCopy(entity); // Moves `entity` directly into this archetype
-						 // without copying any data from old archetype.
-					     // - Allows for manual memcopy which can be optimal
-					     //   depending on layout.
-					     //   (otherwise its 1 memcopy call per component)

 arch.Remove(entity); // Removes the entity from this archetype, effectively
                      // removing all components from the entity.
                      // Entity gets placed in the root archetype.